 It can be very frustrating when planning a fundraiser for your school marching band.
 It can also seem very overwhelming especially when you think of all of the steps that are involved.
 This is where we can help.
 After 50 years of helping schools raise money, we have come up with a simple system for you to follow.

 We hope you find this checklist for raising funds for your school marching band helpful.

-- Set up a leadership team to help plan your fundraiser.
+- Set up a leadership team to help plan your band fundraiser.
 Consider including teachers, band members and booster club parents.

 - At this time it would be good to assign responsibilities to each member of the leadership team.
 (Marketing, training, coordinating, etc.)

 - Do you have the authority to schedule a fundraiser in behalf of the school band?
 Find out if there are any rules that you need to abide by.

 - Schedule a brainstorming session with your school marching band booster club.
 Invite the band members to sit it in as well.
 You are looking for ideas so the more people you have engaged the better.
 Do not judge any ideas … you are simply looking for the ideas to flow.

 - Once you have all of your fundraising ideas, go ahead and vote on the fundraiser event you want to run.
 You may find several of these ideas useful.
 We suggest setting up a fundraising schedule that you can use throughout the year.
 For example, you might want to have a marching band car wash one early spring day, while also scheduling a winter fundraiser selling gift wrapping paper and small gifts.
 (By the way, our holiday fundraising brochure is perfect for this.
 If you are curious, we also offer a free consultation to help you pick the perfect fundraising brochure to help your marching band raise the most money).

 Additional Checklist For Raising Funds For School Marching Band